cyrillcastro/bioe231-theclique/README.md

 ### Protein Viewing:
 In order to view the protein sequences associated with influenza, please download the Protein3d plugin from the plugin store.
 Afterwards, launch a protein viewing panel, then click on the toggle controls option on the right.
-Finally, enter the following IDs to view any of the following proteins, with "PDB" as the source:
+Enter the following IDs to view any of the following proteins, with "PDB" as the source:

 | Gene   | Protein                   | PDB ID                                                                 |
 |--------|---------------------------|------------------------------------------------------------------------|